-6.4 Neutral Grounding Resistors
+6.5 Neutral Grounding Resistors

 - 1. General Requirements - 1.1 All NGRs shall be monitored. - 2.
-High Resistance Grounding - 2.1 The NGR shall be designed to be placed outdoors and use wire wound resistance elements. - 2.2 The NGR shall be rated for continuous duty. - 3.
-Low Resistance Grounding - 3.1 The NGR shall be designed to be placed outdoors and use edge wound stainless steel resistance elements.
-It shall be designed to trip in 1 second on sensing a Ground fault. - 3.2 All downstream ground fault protection relays shall be coordinated to trip faster than NGR protection relay. - 3.3 NGR time ratings shall be appropriate for the application.
+High Resistance Grounding - 2.1 The NGR shall be designed to be placed outdoors and use wire wound resistance elements. - 2.2 The NGR shall be rated for continuous duty. - Low Resistance Grounding - 3.1 The NGR shall be designed to be placed outdoors and use edge wound stainless steel resistance elements.
+It shall be designed to trip in 1 second on sensing a Ground fault. - 3.2 All downstream ground fault protection relays shall be coordinated to trip faster than NGR protection relay. - 3.3 NGR time ratings shall be appropriate for the application. - 4.
+Refer to Section 10.5 for ground fault detection system requirements.

-6.5 Panelboards
+6.6 Panelboards